 RH Teen has some upholstered daybed with trundles, too.
 However, while I’ve ordered case goods from Restoration Hardware before, its upholstered goods don’t have the best rep amongst designers for quality.
 If you have experienced otherwise, I would love to hear.

-If you like colorful beds, Land of Nod of course has its adorable Jenny Lind Beds in 7 colors, for which you can buy a trundle.
+If you like colorful beds, Crate & Kids of course has its adorable Jenny Lind Beds in 7 colors, for which you can buy a trundle.

 So does Maine Cottage.
 A lot more $, but a lot more variety — MC has 35 different colors for of slew of charming bed styles.